Eva Siewert: Early career

 After graduating from high school, Siewert studied music, first with her mother, and then at the Berlin School of Music (see Berlin University of the Arts).
-Here she attended opera classes with Franz Ludwig Hörth (1883–1934), then director of the Berlin State Opera on Unter den Linden.
+Here, she attended opera classes with Franz Ludwig Hörth (1883–1934), then director of the Berlin State Opera on Unter den Linden.
 She studied music theory with the composer Heinz Tiessen (1887–1971).
-From 1928 Siewert spent a season performing as a coloratura soprano at the Landestheater Oldenburg, but had to give it up due to illness.
+From 1928, Siewert spent a season performing as a coloratura soprano at the Landestheater Oldenburg, but had to give it up due to illness.
 Asthmatic complaints made a public career as a singer impossible.

 As a result, Siewert shifted her main occupation to journalism from 1929.
-In 1928 she became a member of the Social Democratic Party of Germany (in the local branch of Berlin-Halensee), but was at best only involved in party politics until 1930.
+In 1928, she became a member of the Social Democratic Party of Germany (in the local branch of Berlin-Halensee), but was at best only involved in party politics until 1930.
 Apparently she was at risk of acute unemployment during this period and suffered under an insecure job situation.
 Nothing is known today about Siewert's personal situation or milieu in Berlin in the 1920s.
 Only once, in a letter to the publicist Kurt Hiller (1885–1972) in 1957, did she mention that she had been friends with George Grosz' family since childhood.

 Siewert moved to Tehran in 1930, where she worked for a German export and import company.
 Her time abroad equipped her with good foreign language skills, and when Siewert returned to Germany a year later, she gave the first radio lectures about her travel experiences.
-Her voice impressed listeners, so in 1932 she was nominated by the International Radio Service Berlin for the post of a German-speaking announcer at Radio Luxemburg.
-From 1 July 1932 to 31 March 1938 she held a well-remunerated position as editor-in-chief and trilingual (German, English, French) head spokeswoman for the station.
+Her voice impressed listeners, so in 1932, she was nominated by the International Radio Service Berlin for the post of a German-speaking announcer at Radio Luxemburg.
+From 1 July 1932 to 31 March 1938, she held a well-remunerated position as editor-in-chief and trilingual (German, English, French) head spokeswoman for the station.

 Siewert later wrote about her work for Radio Luxemburg: "During my time there I influenced almost every department of the broadcaster and was involved with program compilations, musical rehearsals, building up the record archive, library, and card indexes, as well as with the news services, translations, writing lectures on all kinds of topics, and the continuous announcement service in three languages.
 The station had a strong anti-fascist tendency."
-According to Siewert, she was perceived by the public as the "voice of Radio Luxembourg", while in Germany she was suspected of being an "enemy" because of her work abroad and alleged "propaganda" against National Socialism.
+According to Siewert, she was perceived by the public as the "voice of Radio Luxembourg", while in Germany she was suspected of being an "enemy" because of her work abroad and alleged "propaganda" against Nazism.